samueleaton/screwy/README.md

 ## Hotkeys

-Hotkey combinations are configurable in the ` .nsgrc ` file.
+Hotkey combinations are configurable in the ` .screwyrc ` file.
 These allow you to trigger any npm scripts without needing to even click on the button or even being focused on the GUI window.

 Again, you can have the GUI window minimized and the hotkeys will still trigger button clicks, and output will be sent to the terminal.

-Hotkeys are defined in the ` .nsgrc ` file.
+Hotkeys are defined in the ` .screwyrc ` file.
 They require the name of the npm script as the key and the hotkey combination as the value.

 Just as with file watching, the `START`, `RESTART`, and `KILL` commands may be used with the npm task name.